stiff/hifsm/README.md

 ## Guards

-Events are tried in order they were defined, if guard callback returns `false` then event is skipped.
+Events are tried in order they were defined, if guard callback returns `false` then event is skipped as if it was not defined at all.

 ## Callbacks